Prostitution in the Republic of Ireland: Twentieth century

-It was estimated that there were 17,000 women working as prostitutes in Dublin alone, and a further 8 brothels in Cork.
+During the mid to late 19th century, it has been estimated that 17,000 women were working as prostitutes in Dublin alone, and a further 8 brothels in Cork.
 Dublin's sex trade was largely centred on the Monto district, reputedly the largest red light district in Europe.
-A major part of the demand came from the large number of British Army military personnel stationed in Ireland at the time.
+A major part of the demand came from the large number of military personnel stationed in Ireland at the time.

 In Kevin Kearns' oral history collection Dublin Tenement Life, however, he comments that many of the prostitutes in the Monto had, like Philomena Lee, been unmarried and pregnant and were disowned both by their families and by their babies' fathers.
 Although middle class and suburban Dubliners viewed them as whores, the impoverished but devoutly Catholic residents of Monto tenements referred to prostitutes as, "unfortunate girls," and understood that they had turned to prostitution as a last resort.
 According to Kearns, "By all accounts, the girls were typically young, attractive, and known for their generosity, especially to slum children."

-Billy Dunleavy, who grew up in the Monto during the Irish War of Independence, later recalled, "It was a hard life for them girls.
-They were really all country girls that got into trouble and that's where they finished up.
-A girl (unwed) with a baby, she was in trouble... from farmers' sons.
-There was a convent around there and they were put up in there for twelve months with the nuns.
-They had a hard time.
-Scrubbing floors and everything else and the nuns standing over them.
-Oh, the country girls got a hell of a time of it, that's why all the girls was, 'on the town'.
-That's where they finished up.
-Now the madams had them dressed up in good new clothes, that was the attraction."

-According to Kearns, "The madams, several of whom became legendary figures in Dublin folklore, were Dublin women.
-They were tough, shrewd businesswomen who ruled the roost in a strict maternal manner.
-They clothed their girls, housed them, and took a high percentage of their earnings.
-Many of the kip-houses also illegally sold drink which made it easier to part a man from his money...
-Several madams became quite wealthy, wore expensive jewels, owned cars, and even sent their children off to prestigious schools abroad.
-Some were possessive of their girls to the point of keeping them virtually housebound for periods."